-- Clinical examination exercise

-- Case based discussions
+- case-based discussions

-- Direct observation of procedural skills
+- direct observation of procedural skills

-- Procedure based assessments
+- procedure-based assessments

-- Multisource feedback
+- multisource feedback

-- Patient/user feedback
+- patient/user feedback.

 Training courses may be an effective way of gaining the underpinning knowledge and skills for some of the HLOs.
 However, attendance at a course will not normally be sufficient evidence of competence; assessors will be looking for evidence of competence and how the learning is applied in practice.